-INVESTMENT
+INVESTMENT RECEIVABLES

-Investment are initially measured at fair value plus transaction costs and subsequently measured at amortised cost, as they are held in a business model with the objective of collecting contractual cash flows.
+Investment receivables are investments and are initially measured at fair value plus transaction costs and subsequently measured at amortised cost, as they are held in a business model with the objective of collecting contractual cash flows.
 The contractual terms of these investments give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.